antoniomika/sish/README.md

       --http-port-override int                      The port to use for http command output.
 This does not effect ports used for connecting, it's for cosmetic use only
       --https                                       Listen for HTTPS connections.
 Requires a correct --https-certificate-directory
-  -t, --https-address string                        The address to listen for HTTPS connections (default "localhost:443") -s, --https-certificate-directory string          The directory containing HTTPS certificate files (fullchain.pem and privkey.pem) (default "deploy/ssl/")
+  -t, --https-address string                        The address to listen for HTTPS connections (default "localhost:443") -s, --https-certificate-directory string          The directory containing HTTPS certificate files (name.crt and name.key).
+There can be many crt/key pairs (default "deploy/ssl/")
       --https-ondemand-certificate                  Enable retrieving certificates on demand via Let's Encrypt --https-ondemand-certificate-accept-terms     Accept the Let's Encrypt terms
       --https-ondemand-certificate-email string     The email to use with Let's Encrypt for cert notifications.
 Can be left blank